Resident Parking Permits

 The Town of Banff is adding more designated parking stalls than currently exists for people with disabilities.
 A parking placard from the Government of Alberta allows a person exclusive use of disabled parking stalls.
-People with accessible parking placards displayed in their vehicle can park in the designated stalls for free for 3 hours.
+People with these accessible parking placards displayed in their vehicle can park in the designated stalls for free for 3 hours.
 A map of stalls will be updated when the signage is installed.

 Other streets for resident permits

 The zone designated for “restricted” parking for residents was determined by addressing the main problem of visitor and commuter “spill-over” to avoid pay parking in the downtown core.
 There are other challenges to parking congestion in residential streets that this program does not solve.
 Free and unlimited parking permits for residents on these “restricted” streets does not provide an incentive for residents to use their driveways or garages.
-Data shows there are more than 1,000 unused private stalls in the downtown area.
-However, the majority of feedback in the consultation recommended not fee and no cap on the number of permits per residence.
+Data shows there are up to 1,000 unused private stalls in the downtown area.
+However, the majority of feedback in the consultation recommended no fee and no cap on the number of permits per residence.

 In addition, some hotels in the periphery of downtown have guests who choose to park on the street rather than a parkade.
 Some areas are affected by visitors to other attractions outside the downtown core.
 Some residential streets are affected by nearby construction.
 The parking plan will not solve all these issues, but as the program is implemented the Town will review the performance of the program and consider amendments.
 For example, other jurisdictions have processes for the majority of residents on a street or neighbourhood to request to Council make their area a “restricted” residential street.

-Why is paid parking moving ahead?
+Why is paid parking being used?

-Pay parking will increase the availability of short-term parking spaces in the downtown, while providing an incentive for visitors and commuters to use free 9-hour parking located at the Train Station Public Parking Lot, along the Bow River, and in the Bear Street Parkade.
+Pay parking aims to increase the availability of short-term parking spaces in the downtown, while providing an incentive for visitors and commuters to use free 9-hour parking located at the Train Station Public Parking Lot, along the Bow River, and in the Bear Street Parkade.
 The Resident Parking Permit system will prevent visitors from using residential streets in the downtown core to avoid paying for parking.